Company culture and the employee experience are not easy to get right, so it can be tempting to address them in a reactive way:

 - Be especially supportive during high stress periods.

-- Donut is a Slack app that introduces people who don’t know each other well and encourages them to meet for coffee, lunch, or donuts.
-This is a great way to engage people who don’t enjoy group social settings.
+- Donut is a Slack app that introduces people who don’t know each other well and encourages them to meet for coffee, lunch, or donuts; it's a great way to engage people who don’t enjoy group social settings

-- Organize company events like happy hours, cooking classes, sports leagues, spa days, team lunches, etc. Though every event won’t be exciting to everyone, ensure there are events for everyone.
+- Organize company events like happy hours, cooking classes, sports leagues, spa days, team lunches, etc.; because not every event will be exciting to everyone, ensure there are events for everyone

 Companies with recognition-rich culture have a 31 percent lower voluntary turnover rate.
 To build a recognition rich culture, recognition needs to go beyond top-down performance reviews and shout outs.
 Enable your team to recognize peers and celebrate achievements in real time throughout the day.
 It turns out that peers, not money, are the #1 influence on their colleagues, and the source of 20 percent of all employees going the extra mile.